 “The dirty secret about PR these days is that WHO you know matters much less than WHAT you know.
 What’s more, there is so much staff movement in media outlets today that there’s a good chance who you knew yesterday at TechCrunch has been replaced by a total stranger.”

 My advice: If you need good PR, hire someone who understands the process and can bring the art and science of media planning and pitching to your organization.

-Cheers, and make sure to add me to your Rolodex!
+Cheers!
+I would love to hear your thoughts and make sure to add me to your Rolodex!